Steve McCannon – President, Board of Directors

 Robert earned his BA in Geography and his Masters of Urban and Regional Planning from the University of Colorado – Denver.
 He has worked at DRCOG since 2007, including time as a Travel Modeling Technician and a Transportation Improvement Program Planner.

-Bonnie Trowbridge – Executive Director, Board of Advisors
+Bonnie Trowbridge – Executive Director, Board of Directors

 With over twenty years of event and project management experience in both for nonprofits and corporations, Bonnie has deep experience in fundraising, marketing and communications, event management and budgeting.
 She has honed those skills working for almost eleven years working in the advanced clean technology space for Lightning Systems where she led their marketing activities as well as government relations.
-Now at CALSTART, she manages transportation industry events across the nation for suppliers, manufacturers and fleets.
 A native to Colorado she is excited to also lead the charge for the Denver Metro Clean Cities Coalition.